andrewGhazi/ezpzmcmcpcpca/README.md

 #> The first 8 of 10 eigenvalues of C are positive.
 #> Running MCMC with 4 parallel chains...
 #>
-#> Chain 3 finished in 2.4 seconds.
+#> Chain 3 finished in 2.2 seconds.
-#> Chain 4 finished in 2.4 seconds.
+#> Chain 4 finished in 2.2 seconds.
-#> Chain 2 finished in 2.6 seconds.
+#> Chain 2 finished in 2.4 seconds.
-#> Chain 1 finished in 2.9 seconds.
+#> Chain 1 finished in 2.8 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 2.6 seconds.
+#> Mean chain execution time: 2.4 seconds.
-#> Total execution time: 3.0 seconds.
+#> Total execution time: 2.9 seconds.
 #> Warning: 1 of 4000 (0.0%) transitions ended with a divergence.
 #> See https://mc-stan.org/misc/warnings for details.